TRACKS 1,200+ POs IN REAL TIME PROCUREMENT SQL POWER BI

 €340K Invoice Variance Detected

-62 POs flagged with anomalies across 1,240 tracked. €340K in invoice-to-PO variance identified — 68% attributable to a single supplier category (Raw Materials).
-Average PO cycle time 14.2 days vs a 10-day target; approval bottleneck concentrated in two buyers.
-3-way match automation reduced invoice exceptions by 41%.
+62 POs flagged with anomalies across 1,240 tracked. €340K in invoice to PO variance identified 68% attributable to a single supplier category (Raw Materials).
+Average PO cycle time 14.2 days vs a 10 day target; approval bottleneck concentrated in two buyers.
+3 way match automation reduced invoice exceptions by 41%.

 Live Exceptions Register